 The amount of information required to ship international orders exceeds what domestic eCommerce businesses are used to.
 Retailers will need to have – and be able to supply when necessary – detailed records of the materials and intricacies of products to ensure accurate product descriptions and therefore, accurate duty and tax declarations that will ensure a frictionless customs clearance process.

 There are restrictions on goods or products from certain countries being sold in others, which can be due to trade embargoes, or political and cultural policies.
 This means that the retailer needs to know the origins of the product or even some of its constituent parts.
-Countries may attempt to protect indigenous industries by placing higher duties and taxes on particular types of import, which can affect the profitability of selling certain product types into some countries.
+Countries may attempt to protect indigenous industries by placing higher duties and taxes on particular types of imports, which can affect the profitability of selling certain product types into some countries.

 2. Dangerous goods